Telephone number: Concept and methodology

 In the international telephone network, the format of telephone numbers is standardized by ITU-T recommendation E.164.
 This code specifies that the entire number should be 15 digits or shorter, and begin with an international calling prefix and a country prefix.
 For most countries, this is followed by an area code, city code or service number code and the subscriber number, which might consist of the code for a particular telephone exchange.
 ITU-T recommendation E.123 describes how to represent an international telephone number in writing or print, starting with a plus sign ("+") and the country code.
 When calling an international number from a landline phone, the + must be replaced with the international call prefix chosen by the country the call is being made from.
 Many mobile phones allow the + to be entered directly, by pressing and holding the "0" for GSM phones, or sometimes "*" for CDMA phones.

 The 3GPP standards for mobile networks provide a BCD-encoded field of ten bytes for the telephone number ("Dialling Number/SCC String").
 The international call prefix or "+" is not counted as it encodes a value in a separate byte (TON/NPI - type of number / numbering plan identification).
 If the MSISDN is longer than 20 digits then additional digits are encoded into extension blocks (EF_{EXT1}) each having a BCD-encoded field of 11 bytes.
 This scheme allows to extend the subscriber number with a maximum of 20 digits by additional function values to control network services.
 In the context of ISDN the function values were transparently transported in a BCD-encoded field with a maximum of 20 bytes named "ISDN Subaddress".

 The format and allocation of local telephone numbers are controlled by each nation's respective government, either directly or by sponsored organizations (such as NANPA in the US or CNAC in Canada).
 In the United States, each state's public service commission regulates, as does the Federal Communications Commission.
 In Canada, which shares the same country code with the U.S. (due to Bell Canada's previous ownership by the U.S.-based Bell System), regulation is mainly through the Canadian Radio-television and Telecommunications Commission.

 Local number portability (LNP) allows a subscriber to request moving an existing telephone number to another telephone service provider.
 Number portability usually has geographic limitations, such as an existing local telephone company only being able to port to a competitor within the same rate centre.
 Mobile carriers may have much larger market areas, and can assign or accept numbers from any area within the region.
-In many telephone administrations, mobile telephone numbers are in organized in prefix ranges distinct from land line service, which simplifies mobile number portability, even between carriers.
+In many telephone administrations, mobile telephone numbers are organized in prefix ranges distinct from land line service, which simplifies mobile number portability, even between carriers.